LightningKitty/GettingCleaningDataCourseProject/Codebook.md

 ## Description of new data set

 There are four columns:
-	a.
-SubjectID - personal IDs (integer) that identify each subject
+1. SubjectID - personal IDs (integer) that identify each subject
-	b.
-Activity - factor identifying one of the six activities
+2. Activity - factor identifying one of the six activities
-	c.
-Variable - the name of the variable measured (see below)
+3. Variable - the name of the variable measured (see below)
-	d.
-Mean - mean (numeric) of the measurements for that variable, subject, activity
+4. Mean - mean (numeric) of the measurements for that variable, subject, activity

 There are 11880 rows in this data set.
 For each of the 30 subjects who took part in the experiment (SubjectID), and each of the six activities undertaken